-What You Need to Know About Selling and Buying a House at the Same Time
+What You Need to Know About Buying and Selling a House at the Same Time

 In a perfect world, real estate deals would be timed perfectly, enabling a buyer to sell their existing property just as they purchase a new property.
 This would prevent the hassles and stress that plague so many of these transactions.
 Hassles like selling too soon and having to pack up and move twice.
 Stresses like selling too slowly and having to decide between losing a dream home or carrying two mortgages at the same time.